 1. Celebrate Over A Video Call

 People are playing games, holding karaoke nights, and even getting married online.
-So, the scope for a fun celebration on Rakhi over video call is endless.
+So, the scope for a fun celebration on Rakhi over video calls is endless.
 Exchange wishes, have your favourite mithais at the same time, cook together, sing together, play some Tambola, or even just enjoy some never-ending conversations—online is definitely the way to go if you’re away from your siblings.

 2. A Personalised Video Message

 Surprise your sibling with a personalised video message and a heartfelt social media post.
 You can even get the whole family to record small bytes for your sibling and share it on the Whatsapp group (every family has one/thousands of these).
 If you’re comfortable, share it on social media so that every year it shows up as a ‘memories’ post and you’re reminded of the wonderful Rakhi celebrations of 2020.
+Following is the complete list of potpourri decoration ideas to liven up your house.

 DIY Recipes Of Some Classic Indian Sweets For Rakhi

 Cooking someone’s favourite dish is a great way to show how much they mean to you.
 So, stir up something delicious in the kitchen for the whole family.
 If you’re in the same house, you can enjoy it together.
-If not, you can courier (Express) your handmade love to your family members.
+If not, you can courier (express) your handmade love to your family members.

 1. Instant Kaju Katli